 We had a week beside the sea, last week.
 Nothing quite like the North Sea in October!
 Blustery Norfolk skies and coastal walks are the

 We can’t travel because of the virus.
 But one day we will… hopefully!
 So it’s worth gearing ourselves up with practical tips and advice.
 But

 Today’s reading is neither poetry nor fiction but is prose of a different sort.
 It is one of C. S. Lewis’s great essays, one which

 Sacred Treasure Former LibDem leader, Tim Farron has been saying some really important things in the last week about the state and nature of western

+Revolutions invariably eat their children.
 It’s an almost inevitable fact of history.
 The expression was coined by a royalist journalist during the French Revolution, Jacques

+This is superb and completely speaks for itself.
 It subverts the natural, but risky, human desire to connect all the dots on the basis of